Appendix A – Serious Violence Crime Data

 Source: Met.police.uk

 The table above shows year on year comparison data for offences that have a crossover into the serious violence strategy themes.
-In 2024, we have seen a notable reduction in Burglary and Robbery offences, with a 13% and 8% reduction respectively.
-The marked reduction in Burglary may be a result of more people working from home wince lockdown and an increased awareness and investment in home safety deterrents.
+In 2025, we have seen a notable reduction in Burglary offences of 7%.
+This may be a result of more people working from home wince lockdown and an increased awareness and investment in home safety deterrents.
+The change in Robbery offences is minimal, with a slight increase of 8%, representing 27 offences overall.

-The change in Drugs Offences is minimal, and this is perhaps a result of increase operations and support for drug misuse and offences, which may result in alternative responses to Drug Offences and increased awareness of risks.
+The change in Drugs Offences is significant, with an increase of 43%, and this is perhaps a result of increase operations and support for drug misuse and offences, which may result in increased identification of offences.
+London-wide saw a 33.3% increase in Drug Offences.
 As the drugs market is a recognised key driver for violent crime, gangs and Organised Crime Groups, a co-ordinated, multi-agency approach to tackling this themed area is being led through the Government's 10-year drug strategy ‘From harm to hope’.
 Locally, this is being delivered by the Bexley Combating Drugs Partnership (CDP) Board.
 This looks at the three key areas of Supply, Demand & Treatment and is creating a Joint Strategic Assessment and associated action plan to direct and assist partners in its delivery.

-We have seen a decrease of 14% in Violence Against the Person (VATP) offences in 2024 with 5,164 Offences compared to 6000 in 2023.
-There was a 5.3% decrease across London, and therefore Bexley shows a much more significant decrease in VATP Offences.
+We have seen a very slight increase of 2% in Violence Against the Person (VATP) offences in 2025 with 5,286 Offences compared to 5164 in 2024 and positively, since 6000 in 2023.
+There was a 4.3% increase across London, and therefore Bexley shows a much less significant increase in VATP Offences.
 This is a positive reduction and something we hope will be an ongoing trend.

 on previous year